aijose/CarND-Advanced-Lane-Lines/project_report.md

 In the previous section, the camera calibration procedure was outlined.
 The matrix obtained during the calibration step can be used to undistort images by using the `cv2.undistort()` function.
-When distortion correction is applied to the original image, the following undistorted image was obtained.
+When distortion correction is applied to the original image, the following undistorted image was obtained:

 <p align="center">
 <img src="report_images/undistorted.png" width="75%" alt>